Edicy/search-widget/README.markdown

         }
     }

-Main configuration variables:
+##Main configuration variables:

-    host_name => host name of the site to search. by default the host name derived from the url address is taken
+  `host_name` host name of the site to search.
+By default the host name derived from the url address is taken (without www. prefix)

-    autorun_init => default = true. if set tu false bloks all automatic loading of module. if site_search jquery module is needed only it can be called out in javascript "apply_site_search_module(jQuery);" (jQuery and google search mus be preloaded then). autorun_search => default = true. jQuery / google search / jquery.site_search modules will be loaded, but site search will not be automatically bound to forms. init_complete  => default = null; function can be bound to init complete and will be fired after module has been loaded. ex:  edys_site_search_options = { init_complete: function($){ alert("foo"); } }
+  `autorun_init` default = true.
+If set tu false bloks all automatic loading of module. if site_search jquery module is needed only it can be called out in javascript "apply_site_search_module(jQuery);" (jQuery and google search mus be preloaded then).

+  `autorun_search` default = true. jQuery / google search / jquery.site_search modules will be loaded, but site search will not be automatically bound to forms.

+  `init_complete`  => default = null; function can be bound to init complete and will be fired after module has been loaded. ex:  edys_site_search_options = { init_complete: function($){ alert("foo"); } }

-    without_popup =>  Values (true/false).
+  `without_popup` Values (true/false).
 Default = false.
-If set to true no popup will be displayed and search results will be displayed inside user defined div (without_popup_element_id). without_popup_element_id => the id of div where results are directed when without_popup = true. without_popup_noresults_id => When without_popup = true, the div that will be shown when zero search results are returned.
+If set to true no popup will be displayed and search results will be displayed inside user defined div (without_popup_element_id).

+  `without_popup_element_id` the id of div where results are directed when without_popup = true.

+  `without_popup_noresults_id` When without_popup = true, the div that will be shown when zero search results are returned.

-    texts => variable to override default texts.
+  `texts` variable to override default texts.
 Usage:

       texts: {
           close: "Close",
           noresults: "Your search did not match any documents" }

-    loading_image => the loading gif image that shows inside search input when searching.
+  `loading_image` the loading gif image that shows inside search input when searching.
 Encoded in base64

-    search_input => class that defines the seach element input. default = ".edys-search-input"
+  `search_input` class that defines the seach element input. default = ".edys-search-input"

-    search_form: class that defines the seach element form. default = ".edys-search",
+  `search_form` class that defines the seach element form. default = ".edys-search",

-	default_stylesheet_enabled => deafult = true.
+  `default_stylesheet_enabled` default = true.
 Values true/false If set to false default css will not be loaded.

-    popup_position => default = "auto".
+  `popup_position` default = "auto".
 Values ("auto"/"left"/"right"/"bottom"/"top").
-Defines the popup position in regard to the search input. popup_min_margin => default = 10; Defines How close to window border popup can position itself in pixels. display_fin => default = true.
+Defines the popup position in regard to the search input.

+  `popup_min_margin` default = 10; Defines How close to window border popup can position itself in pixels.

+  `display_fin` default = true.
 Values (false/true).
 Defines if the little fin is shown beside search popup.
-With default design set to false if IE6 support is needed. link_target => default = "_self", Values ("_self" / "_blank" / "_top" / "_parent").
+With default design set to false if IE6 support is needed.

+  `link_target` default = "_self", Values ("_self" / "_blank" / "_top" / "_parent").
 Defines how search links will open.
 Like link target attribute ("_self" = in the same window, "_blank" = in a new window etc.).

-    sideclick_enabled = default => true.
+  `sideclick_enabled` default => true.
 Defines if search popup closes when somewhare on page is clicked that is not inside the serach results popup.

-Additional configuration variables:
+##Additional configuration variables:

     google_api_url => address where google api is lodaded if not allready loaded. defaulot ="http://www.google.com/jsapi"